specializeddevel/audiobook-smart-organizer/README.md

 ## Recommended Workflow

 1.  **Organize**: Run `ebooksort.py` on your messy folder to classify and sort your books into a new, clean library directory.
 2.  **Tag**: Run `write_tags.py` on the new library directory to embed all the metadata and cover art into the audio files.
-On subsequent runs, this will only tag new books you've added.
+Use the different modes for granular control on subsequent runs.
 3.  **Inventory (Optional)**: Run `generate_inventory.py` whenever you want an up-to-date spreadsheet of your entire collection.

 ---